Does God want us to learn about him and his ways?

 With this point established, Walton moves through a series of propositions to drive this point home and show how this functional paradigm fits within the scriptural and cultural context of the time and expands the richness and meaning of the creation account as well as other scripture.
 This functional perspective resolves seeming conflicts with material creation.

 For example, one of the conflicts in Genesis is the description of light being created on day one, but the sun is not created until day four.
 This material conflict is nullified when creation is viewed from a functional perspective of establishing time and space for humans.
-The role of the sun and planets is less critical and is not directly associated with the space in which humans will dwell.
+The role of the sun and planets is less critical and is not directly associated with the space in which humans will dwell, until it is needed for measuring time.

 The functional perspective is not totally foreign to us; we still hold onto some functional perspectives in our culture.
 “Even today we can consider it true that the sky is blue, that the sun sets and that the moon shines” (pg 60) in spite of the incorrect implications.